How to Become a Licensed Practical Nurse (LPN)

 - Skills Learned: Basic patient care, patient assessment and monitoring, record keeping, patient education, and communication

-Licensed Practical Nurse Licensure and Certification
+LPN Licensure and Certification

-For example, you may choose certifications focused on a work setting, such as long-term care or hospice and palliative care.
-Other certifications focus on specific roles or patient populations, such as correctional health care, developmental disabilities, or nephrology.
+After gaining experience, LPNs can earn specialty certifications in a variety of fields.
+This helps them advance their careers and improve their earning potential.
+For example, LPNs can pursue certifications focused on a work setting, such as long-term care or hospice and palliative care.
+Other certifications focus on specific roles or patient populations, such as correctional healthcare, developmental disabilities, or nephrology.

-LPN positions may become available in response to nursing shortages and growing demand for healthcare services by an aging population.
+Nursing and residential care facilities employ 35% of LPNs, while 16% work in hospitals, 12% in home healthcare agencies, and 12% in physician offices, according to the BLS.
 LPNs can start their employment search by looking for job listings on job boards, employers’ websites, and professional organizations.
 Many LPN programs offer career planning and placement services.

-Frequently Asked Questions About Becoming a Licensed Practical Nurse
+Frequently Asked Questions About Becoming an LPN

 Related Pages